 - In File Explorer (on PCs)* or Finder (Mac), find the files you downloaded.

 - Right-click on the file name, click on Open with, click on Choose another app (see Figure 1 below).

-- From the list, select Adobe Digital Editions and tick the box to always use it to open mobi files (see Figure 2 below).
+- From the list, select Adobe Digital Editions and tick the box to always use it to open epub files (see Figure 2 below).